kratikanaskulwar/Mitacs-Verafin-Internship/README.md

 This heatmap has been created for the agreement among local methods for 150 fraud observation and global methods across total 300 fraud and non-fraud observations.

 There is one more heatmap in the Interpretability_Programs_Summary.xlsx file in the Summary folder.
 This is for agreement among local methods with 1 fraud observation and global methods.

+## 4. Code_PythonPrograms and Code_RPrograms
+This folder contains code for programs using python packages.
+It has been divided in Global and Local subfolders.
+For example, SHAP method works for local and global interpretation.
+So codes for local has been kept in Local subfolder and similarly the for SHAP global interpretation, it has been kept in Global subfolder.

+This applies to all the methods for programs in python and R codes.